nlpmc-2023/nlpmc-2023.github.io/3-speaker.md

 <a name="nancy_chen"></a>
 <img align="left" src="images/nancy.jpg" width="25%" style="margin: 0px 15px 5px 0px;"> [Nancy F. Chen](http://alum.mit.edu/www/nancychen) (A*STAR, Singapore)

-**Talk**: _Personalized Large Language Models for Inclusive AI: From Multicultural Reasoning to Customized Coaching_
+**Talk**: _SeaEval for Multilingual Foundation Models: From Cross-Lingual Alignment to Cultural Reasoning_

 **Bio**: Nancy F. Chen is an A*STAR fellow, senior principal scientist, principal investigator, and group leader at I2R (Institute for Infocomm Research) and Principal Investigator at CFAR (Centre for Frontier AI Research).
 Her group works on generative AI in speech, language, and conversational technology.
 Her research has been applied to education, defense, healthcare, and media/journalism.
 Dr. Chen has published 100+ papers and supervised 100+ students/staff.
 She has won awards from IEEE, Microsoft, NIH, P&G, UNESCO, L’Oréal, SIGDIAL, APSIPA, MICCAI.
 She is an IEEE SPS Distinguished Lecturer (2023-2024), Program Chair of ICLR 2023, Board Member of ISCA (2021-2025), and Singapore 100 Women in Tech (2021).
 Technology from her team has led to commercial spin-offs and government deployment.
 Prior to A*STAR, she worked at MIT Lincoln Lab while doing a PhD at MIT and Harvard.